2M4U/HyperHax-Exposed/README.md

 #### Acknowledgments
 Shout out to the COD Community & those who support **REAL** exploit tools and not scumbags like HyperHax & Zqin.
+Shout out to HyperHax for being so dumb and easy to [Deobfuscate](HyperHax-CW-Outdated.zip).